 (11) If the administering body administers more than one retirement village, the administering body must provide separate annual financial statements for each village.

+[Clause 19 amended in Gazette 6 Oct 2015 p.
+3966.]

 20. Budget surplus

 The administering body of a retirement village must apply any surplus in the operating budget of the retirement village towards the future operating expenses of that village, except if the residents, by special resolution, approve the application of the whole or a part of the budget surplus to any other purpose or purposes generally for the benefit of the residents of that retirement village.